liuyangc3/note-book/applications/k8s/aws-load-balancer-controller.md

 r.stackDeployer.Deploy failed, so the evnet will get  `Failed deploy model due to RequestError: send request failed caused by: Post "https://wafv2.ap-east-1.amazonaws.com/ ": dial tcp 13.248.36.219:443: i/o timeout`.

-I think the reason is wafv2 service is not in private link, so controller can not access the API. but why it create a classic ELB?
+I think the reason is wafv2 service is not in private link, so controller can not access the API.
 This issue list all the service used in controller https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/1855

 ```go